nekoyume/nekoyume/docs/white_paper.md

 ### 5.1.
 Adventurer

-Adventurers can set their own jobs, take an adventure, grow items and experience, and grow stronger.
+Adventurers can set their own jobs, take an adventure, grow in-game items and experience, and grow stronger.

 #### 5.1.1.
 Moves

-You can perform the following actions.
+The player can perform the following actions in Nekoyume.

-  * ⚔️ Hack and Slash: Combats monsters from the current area.
+  * ⚔️ Hack & Slash: Combats monsters from the current area.
-  * 💤 Sleep: Takes asleep and regains physical strength.
+  * 💤 Sleep: Player sleeps to regain physical strength.
-  * 🆙 Level Up: Raises the level to improve your ability.
+  * 🆙 Level Up: Raises the player level, thus improving player skill and ability.
-  * 🗣 Conversation: I want to say something.
+  * 🗣 Conversation: Allows the player to communicate with other players.

-When you move, the behavior information is passed to the network, and the move is actually performed when the next block is created.
-Since the block creation cycle is about 15 seconds, and one block cannot contain two actions per user, the minimum action cycle is also about 15 seconds.
+When the player moves, the behavior information is passed to the network, and the move is actually performed after the creation of the next block.
+The block creation cycle is takes approximately 15 seconds; moreover, one block cannot contain more than two actions per user, therefore the minimum action cycle is also approximately 15 seconds.

-When the block creation is complete, the behavior contained in that block is evaluated.
-In the evaluation, the random value determined by the Hash random is reflected in the behavior result, and the process of creating the random value by the Hash random is as follows.
+After the creation of a new block, the behavior contained in that block is evaluated.
+In the evaluation, the random value determined by the Hash random is reflected in the behavior result.
+The process of creating the random value by using the Hash random is as follows.

 ```python
 >>> move.hash